austinmama/vsrx/readiness_correcting_errors.md

   For details on how to ensure that the SSH session can be established, refer to [Accessing the device using SSH](/docs/infrastructure/vsrx?topic=vsrx-performing-ibm-cloud-juniper-vsrx-basics#accessing-the-device-using-ssh).
 Note that for step 3, the example given is with the `admin` user.
 For a readiness check you should substitute the `root` user for both the vSRX and the Hardware (host).
 Also, make sure you use your private IP with this procedure, not your public one.
   {: note}

-To validate connectivity, open an SSH session to either the Ubuntu host's or vSRX's private IP using the root credentials listed in the **Hardware** section of the [Gateway Details](/docs/infrastructure/vsrx?topic=gateway-appliance-viewing-gateway-appliance-details) page.
+To validate connectivity, open an SSH session to either the Ubuntu host's or vSRX's private IP using the root credentials listed in the **Hardware** section (for an Ubuntu host) or the **vSRX** section (for the gateway) of the [Gateway Details](/docs/infrastructure/vsrx?topic=gateway-appliance-viewing-gateway-appliance-details) page.
 Ensure that the SSH session can be established.

   ![SSH credentials](images/readiness_correcting.png "SSH credentials")